crusher-dev/documentation/docs/reference/sql/select.md

 ## Additional time series clauses

-QuestDB augments SQL with the following clauses.
+Crusher augments SQL with the following clauses.

 ### LATEST BY